 When is Lobster in Season?

 When summer approaches, coastal water temperatures warm, and lobsters migrate inshore to molt, shed their older, harder winter shells, and grow into a newer softshell.
-The summer months and into the fall is a period of growth for the lobster.
-Its shell is thin, soft, and larger in size relative to its body weight to make room for that growth.
-The lobster meat essentially marinates in seawater, filling the excess shell area, making the meat texture more tender, and giving it a sweet, succulent taste.
+The summer months and into the fall is a periods of growth for the lobster.
+Its shell is thin, soft, and larger relative to its body weight to make room for that growth.
+The lobster meat marinates in seawater, filling the excess shell area, making the meat texture more tender, and giving it a sweet, succulent taste.
 As the water cools, the lobster fills out the shell, and it hardens, leaving the texture of the meat thicker and firmer with a pronounced flavor on the sweet side.

 It’s not that Canadian lobsters have thicker shells than Maine lobsters because of colder waters; such a difference in thickness would be negligible.
 Canadian lobster shells are likely to harden earlier due to the water turning colder sooner there than in Maine.
 It’s also important to note that due to Canadian regulations, the availability of lobster is at its peak when the water is at its coldest, in late spring from April to June, and again in December.
-The Maine season runs year-round, with its peak season lasting between late June and December, when lobsters have thinner shells and are fuller in flavor.
+The Maine season runs year-round, with its peak season between late June and December when lobsters have thinner shells and are fuller in flavor.

 What does this mean?
-Usually, the best flavor comes from lobsters with thinner shells (plus, they’re much easier to remove meat from!).
+Usually, the best flavor comes from lobsters with thinner shells (plus, they’re much easier to remove meat from!)
 Maine lobsters may have a more extended season with thinner shells than their Canadian counterparts.

-Maine and Canadian lobsters thrive in the cold, frigid waters of the northwest Atlantic ocean.
+Maine and Canadian lobsters thrive in the cold, frigid waters of the northwest Atlantic Ocean.
 Though there are differences between the two, these cold-water lobsters are prized worldwide for their delicious tasting, sweet and tender meat.